March 19 marked the 19th annual Kick Butts Day, a nationwide celebration of youth leadership and activism combating tobacco use.

 I wanted to personally invite you to save the date for our 103rd Annual Commissioner’s Conference for Superintendents, scheduled to run from noon on Monday, June 23 through noon on Wednesday, June 25 at Point Lookout in Northport (please note the Monday start).

 Posted in Accountability, Administrative Letters, Administrators, Assessment, Educator Effectiveness, Elementary School, From the Commissioner, Funding, High School, Middle School, Operations, Proficiency-Based Diploma, School Improvement, Standards, Teaching & Learning

 Earlier this week, the Department released the state-level results for the 2013-14 New England Common Assessment Program (NECAP).
 The test was administered back in October and districts have had (and hopefully been closely analyzing) their individual results since January.

 From the state-level data, we can see that while the majority of Maine’s elementary school students are still proficient in math (60.2 percent) and reading (69.1 percent), there are concerning performance declines across the board.
 While proficiency went up in Grade 5 math and writing and was flat in Grade 3, 5 and 7 reading as well as Grade 7 math, it was down in both math and reading for Grades 3, 4, 6 and 8.

 Just as we as a Department encourage you to dig into your data to inform your understanding of challenges and opportunities, we’ve been doing the same here.

-Posted in Accountability, Administrators, Androscoggin County, Center for Best Practice, Educator Effectiveness, Elementary School, Families, From the Commissioner, Instruction, Listening Tour, School Improvement, Special Populations, Students, Teachers, Teaching & Learning
+Posted in Academics, Accountability, Administrators, Assessment, Educator Effectiveness, Elementary School, English Language Arts, Families, From the Commissioner, Literacy for ME, Mathematics, Middle School, Professional Development, Standards, Students, Teachers, Teaching & Learning